neet-cv/ml.akasaki.space/docs/unlimited-paper-works/[0]unlimited-paper-works.md

 - What experiments were done to answer the question stated in the introduction

-This sections can be difficult to read for students due to the technical language it used and complex listed details.
-However, you can fully  understand what happed by reading it carefully.
+This section can be difficult to read for students due to the technical language used and complex details listed.
+However, you can fully understand what happened by reading it carefully.

 ### How to find the main points of an article